zero-to-prod/data-model-openapi30/README.md

 ### [4.7.9 Path Item Object](https://spec.openapis.org/oas/v3.0.4.html#path-item-object)

 Describes the operations available on a single path.
-A Path Item MAY be empty, due to ACL constraints.
-The path itself is still exposed to the documentation viewer but they will not know which operations and parameters are available.

 | Field       | Type                                       | Status |
 |-------------|--------------------------------------------|--------|